 Susan Wyllie and Mattie attend EMBO Lab Leadership Course

-Next month includes our first attempt at making transgenic Cryptosporidium, so stay tuned!!!
+We also started our first attempt at making transgenic Cryptosporidium in Dundee, so stay tuned for the new year!

 This summer Mattie participated in MeBoP, the Middle Eastern Biology of Parasitism course in Bern, Switzerland.
 Organised by Dr. Lilach Sheiner and Dr. Omar Harb, MeBoP is a high-caliber scientific course that covers various aspects of parasitology from molecular biology and epidemiology to genomics, targeted for students in the Middle East as well as North and Sub-Saharan Africa.
 One of the greatest goals of the course is to provide an environment where young scientists from conflicted political areas are given the opportunity to focus on their mutual professional interests and goals, and to promote networking and the building of professional collaborations across these areas.
 The students were outstanding and it was a great honour and a lot of fun to participate!